mess110/vrum/tutorials/ASSETS.md

 right away.
 That might surprise the player.
 Instead, lets show some text and wait for input.
 We can store the state of the game in a variable which we change if the correct key is pressed in `doKeyboardEvent`.
 We could also show an image which gives the user information about keybindings.
+We add our assets as well.

 ```
-var text = new BaseText({
+let text = new BaseText({
   text: 'Press <Enter> to start', fillStyle: 'blue',
   canvasW: 1024, canvasH: 1024,
   font: '64px Helvetica'})
 text.position.set(0, 0, 4)
 this.add(text)

+let player = AssetManager.clone('player.gltf')
+this.add(player)
 ```